solid-software/flutter_vlc_player/README.md

   int duration = Duration.zero;

   /// This is the dimensions of the content (height and width).
-  /// (SAFE) This value is always safe to use - it is set to Size.zero when the player is uninitialized.
+  /// (SAFE) This value is always safe to use - it is set to VlcMediaSize.zero when the player is uninitialized.
-  Size size = Size.zero;
+  VlcMediaSize size = VlcMediaSize.zero;

   /// This is the aspect ratio of the content as returned by VLC once the content has been loaded.
   /// (Not to be confused with the aspect ratio provided to the [VlcPlayer] widget, which is simply used for an